Decoding Noise in Nanofluidic Systems: Adsorption versus Diffusion Signatures in Power Spectra: Results

 \subsubsection{Diffusion Faster than Adsorption/Desorption}

 We now turn to the situation where diffusion is faster than adsorption/desorption.
+This case is the one considered in Ref.~[\onlinecite{berezhkovskii2002effect}].
 Physically, this ordering of timescales is common in nanopores, both biological and engineered.
 For example, it occurs naturally in the transport of sugars through maltoporins (LamB transmembrane proteins) \cite{kullman2002transport, nekolla1994noise} and also in the use of adapters, such as beta cyclodextrin, in nanopore sensors for detection of organic molecules \cite{gu2001prolonged}.
 Nanoscale electrical devices where analytes reversibly bind to the electrodes may also involve fast diffusion relative to the adsorption timescales \cite{katelhon2014noise}.

 Representative spectra are shown in Fig.~\ref{fig:case_2}.
-Here, we only consider the case where $\kon=\koff$, because varying $\kon$ and $\koff$ does not significantly affect the shape or behavior of the PSDs, provided both correspond to timescales much shorter than that for diffusion.
+Here, we only consider the case where $\kon=\koff$, because varying $\kon$ and $\koff$ does not significantly affect the shape or behavior of the PSDs.

-We observe that the total PSD is more sensitive to the adsorption/desorption process compared to the previous case.
+We observe that the total PSD is more sensitive to the adsorption/desorption process compared to Case 1 where diffusion was slower than adsorption/desorption.
 In particular, it now shows two corners and two slopes, with the low-frequency corner determined by the adsorption/desorption timescale and high frequency corner by the diffusive timescale(s).
 Again, there is a transient intermediate scaling regime between the two corners.
-The slopes of all three PSDs at high frequencies seem to take the same values as in the pure adsorption or pure diffusion cases respectively (i.e. $-2$ and $-3/2$), depending on the PSD.